gms64/gms64/README.md

 ### about me

 - 🔭 i’m *was* working on: [my personal site](https://gregondata.com/) & [next novel project](https://nextnovelproject.com/)
-- 🔭 i’m currently working on: [a site about simple blogging platofrms](https://verysimpleblogging.com/)
+- 🔭 i’m currently working on: [very simple blogging](https://verysimpleblogging.com/) - a site about simple blogging platofrms
-- 🌱 i’m currently learning: how to make this pretty and performant with little to no effort
+- 🌱 i’m currently learning: how to make websites pretty and performant with little to no effort
-- 📫 how to reach me: here, reddit, or [my contact page](https://gregondata.com/contact)
+- 📫 how to reach me: here, reddit, or [my contact page](https://verysimpleblogging.com/contact)
 - ⚡ fun fact: the average human is 60% water; i'm 60% coffee.